starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### Array of strings (representing numbers)

-This type is particularly useful when you need the maximum of performance and speed in your code ; You have no automatic transformation, no checks with ABI, no parsing.
+This type is particularly useful when you need the maximum performance and speed in your code; You have no automatic transformation, no checks with ABI, and no parsing.

-You provide to starknet.js the low level data expected by Starknet:
+You provide to starknet.js the low-level data expected by Starknet:

 ```typescript
 const specialParameters: Calldata = [